A beautiful evening spent at Republic of Noodles (Lemon Tree, Ulsoor)!

-A little appreciating note here for the service, I usually don’t judge service when I am on previews and invites.
-I know they are extra nice that day and the service will be good but when you gotta appreciate something you gotta do it, The server saw me coughing and struggling with the cold and asked me if I would want warm water and when I said yes kept refelling with glass with warm water at the perfect temperature.
-It’s a small thing but I think something that I will remember for a while.
+A little appreciating note here for the service.
+I usually don’t judge service when I am on previews and invites.
+I know they are extra nice that day and the service will be good, but when you gotta appreciate something you gotta do it.
+The server saw me coughing and struggling with the cold and asked me if I would want warm water and when I said yes, he kept refilling the glass with warm water at the perfect temperature.
+It is a small thing but I think something that I will remember for a while.
 These small service gestures go a long way when it comes to building relationships.

-After the soups we moved on to the appetizers, to start with I ordered “Duck Stick with Hot Plum Sauce” and it was just not a gorgeous looking dish, it was one that tasted fabulous too.
-Perfectly cooked duck wrapped in a thin and nice pastry and fried to perfection, I ate more than I should have and if that was not enough the plum sauce was so F*king; out of the world.
-Even when the appetizer plates were cleared we kept the sauce with us and ate it with just about everything and even with spoon just like that to finish it off and yes we did ask for another serving.
+After the soups. we moved on to the appetizers, to start with I ordered “Duck Stick with Hot Plum Sauce” and it was just not a gorgeous looking dish, it was one that tasted fabulous too.
+Perfectly cooked duck wrapped in a thin and nice pastry and fried to perfection.
+I ate more than I should have and if that was not enough, the plum sauce was so out of the world.
+Even when the appetizer plates were cleared, we kept the sauce with us and ate it with just about everything and even with spoon just like that to finish it off and yes, we did ask for another serving.

-The friend I went with for the tasting was a vegetarian and in a way I am glad because otherwise I wouldn’t have probably tasted the vegetarian appetizers and it would have been such a pity because what came to our table was great.
+The friend I went with for the tasting was a vegetarian and in a way, I am glad because otherwise I wouldn’t have probably tasted the vegetarian appetizers and it would have been such a pity because what came to our table was great.
 There was “Steamed Tofu with Lemon Chilly Dressing”.
 The concept of steaming tofu was a bit new to me and was a very pleasant surprise.
-I am not a big tofu fan and generally run away from it inspite of knowing how healthy it is but now steamed was a different ball game all together.
-This is something I could have and happily too and again a note for the careful and neat presentation, an almond sliver neatly placed on each tofu slice, sauce drizzled nicely it was a dish that made both me and my vegetarian friend happy.
+I am not a big tofu fan and generally run away from it despite knowing how healthy it is.
+Now, steamed tofu was a different ball game all together.
+This is something I could have and happily too and again a note for the careful and neat presentation, an almond sliver neatly placed on each tofu slice, sauce drizzled nicely.
+It was a dish that made both me and my vegetarian friend happy.
 The “Grilled Oyster Mushrooms With Burnt Chilly and Tamarind” was a dish made for my taste buds, I am sucker for burnt chilly, I am sucker for tamarind and I am love Oyster Mushrooms.
-So this was a dish that I loved
+So this was a dish that I loved!

 And with this we moved on to the main course, we ordered a “Phad Thai Noodles”, “Fiery Sri Lankan Curry Fish with Cherry Tomato”, “Massaman Curry Vegetables with Potato, Cashew Nut and Spinach” and some “Jasmine Rice” to go with it.

 The Fish curry was a very mixed experience for me.
-The curry was fabulous, rightly spiced not too heavy in cornstarch and food balance it was the use of (yes you know what is coming) Basa that disappointed me.
+The curry was fabulous, rightly spiced not too heavy in cornstarch.
+It was the use of (yes you know what is coming) Basa that disappointed me.
 I have said it before and I say it again.
-I have nothing against Basa it’s just that I get mighty pissed by the use of Basa EVERYWHERE in EVERYTHING.
-Anyways if you don’t mind Basa its was a great dish and tasted very good with the jasmine rice which was served beautifully in a bamboo pot.
+I have nothing against Basa.
+It is just that I get mighty pissed by the use of Basa EVERYWHERE in EVERYTHING.
+Anyway, if you don’t mind Basa its was a great dish and tasted very good with the jasmine rice which was served beautifully in a bamboo pot.
 Unfortunately I don’t seem to be having a picture of the Massaman Curry but my vegetarian friend seemed to be pretty happy with it.
 I was really stuffed at this point so unfortunately didn’t taste it.

 All in all a great meal and at Rs 750/- + taxes (that’s what are all RWI meals priced at) it was a great bargain too.